l4nk332/JALA-Just_Another_List_App/README.md

   * Will append a new empty list item.
 This is a short-hand to simply clicking the _+_ button.

 ###Application Logs
-Upon start-up JALA will begin logging request and file system information.
+Upon start-up JALA will begin logging requests and file system information.

-Logs are stream to the console while simultaneously being appended to the log file _./logs/app.log_
+Logs are streamed to the console, while simultaneously being appended to the log file _./logs/app.log_

 The information being logged to _app.log_ includes: